Skip to main content

 Work Envelope

-The 3D space within which a robot can position its end effector.
+The three-dimensional space within which a robot can position its end effector.

 Z